nuriaher/Computerome/Guide.md

 cd home/new_desired_path
 ```

-After writing in *.bashrc* the desired modifications, to actually apply them in the user session:
+After writing in *.bashrc* the desired commands, the file can be exited by pressing *"Cntrl+X"*.
+To actually make these modifications valid in the user session, one last step:
 ```
 cd
 source .bashrc
 ```
-After this, everytime the user logs in, the commands inside this file will be automatically runned.
+After this, every time the user logs in, the commands inside this file will be automatically runned.

 ### 1.3.
 Running/Submitting jobs